jalik/meteor-jalik-ufs/README.md

 UploadFS.config.tmpDir = '/tmp/uploads';
 ```

-### Security
+## Security

 When returning the file for a HTTP request on the endpoint, you can do some checks to decide whether or not the file should be sent to the client.
 This is done by defining the **onRead()** method on the store.

-**Note:** Since v0.3.5, every file has a token attribute, this token can be used as a password to access/display the file.
+**Note:** Since v0.3.5, every file has a token attribute when its transfer is complete, this token can be used as a password to access/display the file.
 Just be sure to not publish it if not needed.
 You can also change this token whenever you want making older links to be staled.

 ```html
 {{#with image}}